se0klie/se0klie/README.md

   <li><a href="https://github.com/se0klie/AkinatorJavaVer">Akinator</a> fresh out of java.</li>
   <li><a href="https://github.com/se0klie/colorStack">ColorStack!</a> My very first website that shows a color palette based in different options.</li>
   <li><a href="https://github.com/se0klie/dashboard">Dashboard project!</a> A weather dashboard for my web development class</li>
+  <li><a href="https://github.com/Jonthz/CelestiaWeb">Exoplanets project</a> Be able to visualize and learn more about exoplanets, compare their size's and get our model's stats!</li>

 </ul>